-Benjamin Moffitt is Senior Lecturer in Politics and Australian Research Council DECRA Fellow (2019-2022) at the National School of Arts, ACU (Melbourne).
+Benjamin Moffitt is Associate Professor of Politics and Australian Research Council DECRA Fellow at the National School of Arts, ACU (Melbourne).
 His research is located at the intersection of comparative politics, contemporary political theory and political communications, and focuses on contemporary populism across the globe.

 Benjamin joined ACU in 2018.
 Prior to this, he was a Postdoctoral Research Fellow at Uppsala University and Stockholm University, Sweden.
 He received his PhD from the University of Sydney in 2014, and his BA (Hons) from the University of Wollongong.
 He has been a visiting researcher at the WZB (Berlin Social Science Centre) and University of Toronto, and is an associate of the Sydney Democracy Network and Uppsala University's Department of Government.